sunfounder/euler-kit/docs/source/pyproject/py_traffic_light.rst

 Traffic signals are standardized by the `Vienna Convention on Road Signs and Signals <https://en.wikipedia.org/wiki/Vienna_Convention_on_Road_Signs_and_Signals>`_.
 Provides users with the right-of-way by alternating LEDs in three standard colors.

-* **Red light**: A flashing red light indicates that traffic needs to stop, equivalent to a stop sign.
+* **Red light**: Traffic should stop if it sees a flashing red light, equivalent to a stop sign.
-* **Yellow light**: warning signal about to turn red.
-Traffic laws in different countries (regions) have different interpretations of the yellow light.
+* **Yellow light**: A warning signal is about to turn red.
+Yellow lights are interpreted differently in different countries (regions).
-* **Green light**: allows traffic to move in the direction indicated.
+* **Green light**: Allows traffic to move in the indicated direction.

-In this project, we will use LED lights of three colors to realize the change of traffic lights and a 4-digit 7-segment display will be used to display the timing of each traffic state.
+In this project, we will use three colors of LEDs to implement traffic light changes and a 4-digit 7-segment display to show the time of each traffic state.

 **Schematic**

 |sch_traffic_light|

 * This circuit is based on the :ref:`py_74hc_4dig` with the addition of 3 LEDs.